SDoherty7/FYPIoTHub/README.md

 # FYPIoTHub
-Final Year Project -  Internet of Things Hub
+Final Year Project -  Internet of Things Hub Using JavaScript

 ### IoT Hub Code
 This repository contains code for the IoT hub, written in JavaScript/ Node.js with some HTML.
 This is located in the Espruino and Tessel folders which are the two JavaScript native development boards used in the project.